This program is taught online.

 Graduates of the Alfred State HIT program will be able to perform the functions of entry-level health information technicians.
 The program student learning outcomes are as follows:

-- PSLO 8 - Apply basic methods when calculating descriptive, institutional, and healthcare vital statistics.
+- PSLO 7 (Domain II.A.3.)
+Comprehend basic descriptive, institutional, and healthcare vital statistics.

 Required: high school biology or equivalent